mdejong/MetalPrefixSum/README.md

 ## Implementation

 See AAPLRenderer.m and AAPLShaders.metal for the core GPU rendering logic.
-An inlined and branch free Elias gamma decoder is included.